 All patients will receive usual care in the participating hospital.

-No additional treatment: There are no proven therapies for COVID-19.

 Lopinavir-ritonavir: Lopinavir is a human immunodeficiency virus 1 (HIV-1) protease inhibitor, which is combined with ritonavir to increase lopinavir’s plasma half-life.
 It is licensed in adults and children from the age of 14 days (2 years in Scotland).
-It has been widely used in pregnant women.11 Lopinavir has in vitro inhibitory activity against SARS coronavirus (SARS-CoV) and MERS-CoV.12-14 15 In common marmosets infected with MERS-CoV, animals treated with lopinavir/ritonavir had improved clinical, radiological, and pathological outcomes and reduced viral loads compared with untreated animals.16 In one single-center, open-label study of the addition of lopinavir 400mg/ritonavir 100mg to ribavirin and corticosteroids in SARS patients the risk of adverse clinical outcomes (acute respiratory distress syndrome [ARDS] or death) was significantly lower (2.4% v 28.8%, p<0.001) compared to a historical control group.12
+It has been widely used in pregnant women.11 Lopinavir has in vitro inhibitory activity against SARS coronavirus (SARS-CoV) and MERS-CoV.12-14 15 In common marmosets infected with MERS-CoV, animals treated with lopinavir/ritonavir had improved clinical, radiological, and pathological outcomes and reduced viral loads compared with untreated animals.16 In one single-centre, open-label study of the addition of lopinavir 400mg/ritonavir 100mg to ribavirin and corticosteroids in SARS patients the risk of adverse clinical outcomes (acute respiratory distress syndrome [ARDS] or death) was significantly lower (2.4% v 28.8%, p<0.001) compared to a historical control group.12

 The most common short-term side effects in adults are diarrhoea, nausea, and vomiting.
 It must not be used by patients with severe liver disease.
 It should not be co-administered with medicinal products that are highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events (see Summary of Product Characteristics).
 Storage should be as per conditions in the Summary of Product Characteristics.